 500 hours of clinical training will be required.
-100 hours of this will be clinical observation.
-The remaining 400 hours can be split between the training clinics set up in various locations in Ireland and the UK; of the 400 hours some may be completed with individual herbal practitioners once this has been discussed with the course co-ordinator.
+60 are gained during the Apprenticeship.
+100 hours of clinical observation need to be completed before conducting consultations on patients in training clinic.
+The remaining 340 hours can be split between the training clinics set up in various locations in Ireland and the UK; some clinic hours may be completed with individual herbal practitioners other than those on the list once this has been discussed with the course co-ordinator.
 Various practitioners are offering supervised hours and enrolled students will be put in touch with these.
 Students may also negotiate to undertake hours with other practitioners with the agreement of the course coordinator (however, practitioners must have 5 years clinical experience and recognised training).

-Once these three elements of the training are completed students will be eligible to sit their final clinical practitioner examination.
+Once these three elements of the training are completed students will be eligible to sit their final assessments.
 The successful completion of this will enable them to become practitioners.
 It must be emphasised that whilst every assistance will be offered to students to complete the training there will be a need for students to be able to undertake a disciplined approach to the self-directed element of the course and to ensuring that they get full clinical hours etc to sit the final exam.
 It should be possible to offer some tutorial assistance with the self-directed learning.
 If a student fails the final practical examination they will be able to re-sit; however, the cost of re-examination is not included in the course fee.